 Angus Robertson: Full capacity events will return in Scotland ‘as soon as possible’

+Covid Scotland: Full capacity events will return in Scotland ‘as soon as possible’, says Angus Robertson

 Scotland’s cultural secretary has pledged that full capacity events will be allowed to return “as soon as possible” once the country emerges from the “acute” phase of the Omicron variant.